oscarvantol/oscarvantol.github.io/blog-app-configuration-and-azure-functions.md

     builder.Services.AddSingleton<IConfiguration>(configBuilder.Build());
 ```

----

-**Heads up!** After publishing this I got a tip on twitter to use [IFunctionsConfigurationBuilder ](https://docs.microsoft.com/en-us/azure/azure-functions/functions-dotnet-dependency-injection#customizing-configuration-sources) instead.
-I will update the code samples and the blog **today (CET)**.

----
+> **_Update:_**  After publishing the initial version of this post I got a tip from [Anthony Chu](https://twitter.com/nthonyChu) to use [IFunctionsConfigurationBuilder ](https://docs.microsoft.com/en-us/azure/azure-functions/functions-dotnet-dependency-injection#customizing-configuration-sources) instead.
+This new recommended way that I somehow missed in my quest makes this so much more clean!
+To be able to use this you need at least version 1.1.0-preview1 of the [Microsoft.Azure.Functions.Extensions](https://www.nuget.org/packages/Microsoft.Azure.Functions.Extensions/) package installed.
+Since I have absolutely no fear of preview packages that is not a problem.

 A bit of tweaking and testing later I ended up with the following implementation.
 This Adds **Azure App Configuration** and **Azure Key Vault** to be able to leverage the Key Vault References.
 What you can also see in here that it only requires an endpoint to App Configuration because we are using Azure Identity's Default Credential to authentication.
 You can also use a connection string, but the objective was to remove the secrets from configuration.

-_Note: the code sample will be updated to use IFunctionsConfigurationBuilder_

 ```
 using System;
 using Azure.Identity;
 using Microsoft.Azure.Functions.Extensions.DependencyInjection;
+using Microsoft.Extensions.Azure;
 using Microsoft.Extensions.Configuration;
 using Microsoft.Extensions.DependencyInjection;
 using Microsoft.Extensions.DependencyInjection.Extensions;